datocms/plugins-sdk/packages/sdk/docs/sidebarPanes.md

 The final step is to actually render the panel itself by implementing the [`renderSidebarPane`](#renderSidebarPane) hook.

-We can use it to initialize React and render a custom component called `GoToWebsiteSidebarPane`, passing down as a prop the second `ctx` argument, which provides a series of information and methods for interacting with the main application:
+Inside of this hook we initialize React and render a custom component called `GoToWebsiteSidebarPane`, passing down as a prop the second `ctx` argument, which provides a series of information and methods for interacting with the main application:

 ```ts
 import React from 'react';